MAouane/TREX_Tools/README.md

 TREX_DetectorCoverage.py:
 Script shows the Q-E region covered by 4 boxes vs 10 boxes of Multi-Grid detectors For now it's only for powder samples.
-Will upgrade it for single crystal coverage eventually (a bit more work)
+Will upgrade it for single crystal coverage eventually (a bit more work needed to account for single crystals)

 InelasticResolution_OptimisedFluxResolution.py:
 Calculates the inelastic resolution for a given incident wavelength for T-REX.
-Uses the Lechner formula for the resolution function The flux/resolution ratio is optimised by matching the P-chopper and M-chopper opening times using the PWR Optimisation in this paper:
+Uses the Lechner formula for the resolution function - Pulse Width Ratio optimations is also applied.
+See paper attached to this repo.
+The flux/resolution ratio is optimised by matching the P-chopper and M-chopper opening times.
 The P-chopper peak shape is a top-hat when looking at McStas: A factor of 0.2887 is applied to the opening time tau_P to recreate the top-hat shape, The M-chopper peak shape is triangular when looking at McStas: A factor of 0.2041 is applied to the opening time tau_M to recreate the triangular shape.
+Resulting plot is for both the high flux and high resolution settings on T-REX.
+Script gives a warning if the ratios aren't optimised.